NKulling/SWECO25/layer_standardization_example/README.md

 ## SWECO25 Layer Standardization

-This section offers an illustrative example of how the standardization of SWECO25 layers was carried out.
-Two distinct standardization pipelines are provided here, allowing for the standardization of raster layers in a manner consistent with SWECO25.
+This section provides an example of how the standardization of SWECO25 layers was performed.
+It includes two separate standardization pipelines that ensure consistency with SWECO25.
 [One pipeline](https://github.com/NKulling/SWECO25/blob/main/layer_standardization_example/standardization_SWECO25_WGS84.R) utilizes original raster data from the WGS84 CRS, while [the other](https://github.com/NKulling/SWECO25/blob/main/layer_standardization_example/standardization_SWECO25_LV03.R) employs original raster data from the LV03 CRS.

-The standardization workflow includes 4 main steps:
+The standardization workflow consists of four main steps:

 1) Reproject the original layer to the CH1903+ Swiss CRS
 2) Resample to the SWECO25 grid
 3) Multiply float values by 100 and round them
-4) Export as GeoTIFF
+4) Export the standardized layer as a GeoTIFF.

 ### Step 1: Clone the Repository